Nathan Hale High School

 Hey Raiders, if you are looking for more information on Internships please check the Raider Board and the Career Connected Learning Wall outside the Culinary Arts Room.

 Juma Summer Work Opportunity: They offer youth a great opportunity to work and make career dreams a reality.
 Juma employs low-income young adults and provides them work and learning opportunities designed to help them get future employment and connection to education.
 In addition to the stadium work, youth will attend 8 paid workshops focused on career and personal development.
-Visit Juma, youth tab and apply.
+Please click on youth tab and then apply.
+Juma Summer Work Opportunity on youth tab and then apply

 Are you a high school student passionate about service and interested in a paid summer internship at a nonprofit organization?
 Teens in Public Service (TIPS) places high school interns at a variety of nonprofits – museums, food banks, nature preserves, and more.
-Apply today for the TIPS Summer 2025 program at Teens in Public Service
+Apply today for the TIPS Summer 2025 program at teensinpublicservice.org

 Peer Tutoring- If you are interested in being a peer tutor for Algebra, Geometry or Biology, please see Ms. Roberson in the main office or email her at liroberson@seattleschools.org.